Emergency room in West Palm Beach

 This technology includes an electronic medication administration record (eMAR) system to improve patient safety.
 With eMAR, patients are provided with an identification armband, which contains the patient's complete medication profile and documents the administration of medicine.

-Our emergency room documentation module (EDM) enables easy documention.
+Our emergency room documentation module (EDM) enables easy documentation.
 With EDM, our ER team can document when a patient arrives, information gathered during triage and all assessments and interventions up to and including discharge or admission.

 When to go to the ER